rlucente-se-jboss/ocp-on-nuc/gl-inet-openwrt-config.md

 on the bottom of the device.

 # Using Alternative WiFi Networks
-To change to a different WiFi network, simply add additional `wifi-iface` sections in `/etc/config/wireless` and cycle power on the router.
+To connect to additional WiFi access points, simply add the ssid, encryption method, and key for the WiFi access point to the to the `/etc/config/wwanHotspot` configuration file on the travel router.
+At power up, it will connect to the first WiFi access point it finds.